 - The global community of students via traditional and emerging technologies.

-- Associate of Arts degree in General Studies; Associate of Arts degree in Teaching
+- Associate of Arts in General Studies degree; Associate of Arts in Teaching degree

-- Associate of Science degree in Business; Associate of Science in Nursing
+- Associate of Science in Business degree; Associate of Science in Nursing degree

 Because of its commitment to learning and service, Missouri State University-West Plains